Redditor Wants To Rehome New Dog After Just A Week, People Online Advise Them To Give It More Time

 Recognizing the Signs of Stress

 Being aware of the signs of stress in pets is crucial for ensuring their well-being.
-According to information from the American Veterinary Medical Association, common signs of stress include changes in appetite, excessive barking or meowing, and destructive behaviors.
-Recognizing these signs early can help owners take proactive measures to mitigate stress.
+Common signs of stress include changes in appetite, excessive barking or meowing, and destructive behaviors.

 Regular monitoring and adjustment of the environment can significantly improve the situation.
 For example, if one pet seems overwhelmed, providing them with a quiet space can allow them to decompress.